Facebook API: Check If A User Is Fan Of A Facebook Page

 Same API call but in Javascript:

-Once again, you need to check the response of the call if true or not…using if(resp) is NOT enough!
+Once again, you need to check the response of the call if true or not…using if(resp)

-The example in the Facebook JavaScript Test Console is a bit misleading (the does-like example), since if you don’t grant the user_likes permission and just try it with uid: '579187141' it would result that the user likes the application which is not true!
+The example in the Facebook JavaScript Test Console is a bit misleading (the does-like example), since if you don’t grant the user_likes

 P.S: I just decremented my user id to get the above user which (it seems) he has a strict privacy for pages he likes!